JarvisK032/Quizz_App/README.md

 I'm trying to create computer systems and applications to help the world to become a better place.

-This is a Quizz app that I made in Kotlin language.
+This is a Quizz app that I made in Java language.

 I create the app to help people to quiz themselves.
 I found that it helps people to study and memorize the subject better.